History of Chickens

 Rooster (Corinthian plate, ca. 550 BC)

-In West Asia, chickens weren't commonly kept for their eggs and meat until some time after 1000 BC, in the Iron Age.
+In West Asia, people didn't really keep chickens for their eggs and meat until some time after 1000 BC, in the Iron Age.
 To the Persians, the rooster crowing at dawn heralded the return of light conquering darkness.
 (This lends a new meaning to Peter's betrayal of Jesus “before the cock crows.”)
 When chickens finally reached Europe, sometime between 1000 and 550 BC, they and their eggs were an exciting new food; Greeks sometimes called chickens "the Persian bird."
 Greeks and Romans often sacrificed chickens to their gods.
 Socrates, for example, asked his friends to sacrifice a cock to the god Asclepius for him as he was dying just after 400 BC.
+But even then, Greeks may have been using chickens more for cockfighting than for eating.

 Chicks & Chickens, by Gail Gibbons (2003).
 Explains where chickens come from, and what they eat, and so on.
 For younger kids.